Common Interview Questions

 Look at the employers’ website and learn something about the company before you attend your interview.
 This is essential as a lot of companies will ask the question ‘What do you know about us?’ and saying ‘nothing’ will show a lack of interest/enthusiasm.

-Writing them down and practicing answers to questions with someone will make it easier to remember when you get to the interview.
+Writing them down and practising answers to questions with someone will make it easier to remember when you get to the interview.
 Have a look at the common interview questions and advice on how to answer them in this hand-out.
 Pick 2 or 3 questions you can ask the Employer at interview and make a note of them in case you forget or nerves get the better of you.

 Make sure you know how you are going to explain any time gaps on your CV.
 Take a spare CV and your certificates with you; your interviewer won’t be expecting it so you will impress them.
 It also helps them remember you after the interview.